tweag/jupyenv/README.md

 include jupyterlab - configurable with extension - the classic notebook, and configurable Jupyter kernels with their libraries.

-In pratice, a jupyter environment is defined in a single `shell.nix` file which can be distributed together with a notebook as a self-contained reproducible package.
+In practice, a jupyter environment is defined in a single `shell.nix` file which can be distributed together with a notebook as a self-contained reproducible package.